 Cardholders will automatically receive Platinum Elite status with this card.
 This typically requires 50 stays in a calendar year and comes with all sorts of luxury perks, including complimentary room upgrades based on availability.
 Platinum Elite members also enjoy late checkout, complimentary Wi-Fi and more.

 Priority Pass lounge access

 One of the many luxury benefits that comes with the Marriott Bonvoy Brilliant card is Priority Pass Select membership.
-This perk grants access to more than 1,200 airport lounges, restaurants and Minute Suites around the world.
+This perk grants unlimited airport lounge visits to over 1,200 lounges, restaurants and Minute Suites around the world.
 Plus, cardholders are allowed two complimentary guests anytime they visit a lounge – an added benefit for those who travel with family.

 Bonvoy Brilliant cardholders receive up to a $100 property credit for any stay of two nights or longer at St. Regis or Ritz-Carlton properties.
 This perk covers incidental purchases and can be used multiple times per year on any qualifying stay.

 If you regularly make on-property purchases during your hotel stays, these credits can make a big dent in the Brilliant card’s $650 Annual Fee.

 On top of generous travel credits and lounge access, the Marriott Brilliant card comes with plenty of additional perks that make it a valuable choice for frequent travelers.

 - Global Entry or TSA Precheck credit – Receive a statement credit toward Global Entry or TSA Precheck application fee.
 Up to $100 statement credit every 4 years for Global Entry or up to $85 through TSA Precheck® official enrollment provider every 4.5 years after you apply for a five-year membership.